Access IPOs

 Second, the Innovation Fund is a low-fee investment with a single fixed asset-management fee.
 Institutional venture capital funds charge investors both a fixed annual asset management fee and a carried interest fee (a fee on profits) of 20% or more.

-The Fundrise Innovation Fund is the first of its kind, but shortly after its inception, Titan and ARK Invest teamed up to provide a rival fund called the ARK Venture Fund (review).
-The ARK Venture Fund has made more investments to date.
+The Fundrise Innovation Fund is the first of its kind, but shortly after its inception, a rival fund called the ARK Venture Fund (review) became available.
+The ARK Venture Fund has made more investments to date and is available via SoFi Invest.

 Fundrise Innovation Fund Review